RobinBobin/simple-common-utils/README.md

         StaticUtils.escapeRegExp("a"); // a
         StaticUtils.escapeRegExp("*a^"); // \*a\^

+- formatError(error)

+  Enumerates the fields of the given argument with `Object.entries()` and returns a string based on the result.

  - objectToArray()

     Converts `object` to an array and returns it.
 Nested objects are **not** parsed.